pietschy/traceur-rails/README.md

 ## traceur modules

-Tracuer offers a modules configuration options.
+Tracuer offers a `modules` configuration option.
 Generally this will be set in an initializer.
+This allows you to specify how modules should be compiled.
+The options are available in the [`traceur-compiler` wiki](https://github.com/google/traceur-compiler/wiki/Options-for-Compiling)

 ```
 Traceur::Config.compile_to :amd